NdK73/HomeAutomation/README.md

 [OSHW] IT000001 | [Certified open source hardware](https://oshwa.org/cert)

+#### Errata

+ - The text for GPIO4 and GPIO5 are reversed in the ESP12 symbol.

 ### [DomoNode 2.0](domonode2.0) (WIP)

 **Do not use:**.
 I'll release soon a new version (see "known problems").